Tan-JunWei/CTF-Writeups/content/index.md

 Welcome to my Capture The Flag (CTF) writeups page!
 Here you'll find detailed explanations and solutions to various CTF challenges I've tackled.
 ## The Ongoing Journey 💡

-As of **8 November 2025**, this CTF-writeups page has a total of **105** writeups across different topics.
+As of **6 February 2026**, this CTF-writeups page has a total of **131** writeups across different topics.
 As I continue to explore and glean deeper insights, this project will remain a living document, constantly evolving and improving.
 Regular updates will be made to refine the content, introduce fresh perspectives, and integrate the latest knowledge.
 Stay tuned for ongoing enhancements!
 ## Navigation 🗺️

 ### PicoCTF